-After we fixed $N$ we choose the number $C_1>1$ such that for all $n=1,\ldots,N$ $u_{2n}(a)< \epsilon_2C_1^n/n^2$.
-Now, Recurrence Relation~\eqref{eq:u-2n-recurrence} with the help~\eqref{ineq:sum} and Equation~\eqref{ineq:2choice-N} via the mathematical induction implies that $u_{2n}(a)< \epsilon_2C_1^n/n^2$ for $n>N$.
-This completes the proof of uniform convergence of Series~\eqref{eq:U-series} in some neighbourhood of $x=0$ for $a$ in any compact subset of $\mathbb{C}\setminus i\mathbb{Z}$. \end{proof} \begin{remark} One actually can prove a more sharp estimate for coefficients $u_{2n}$, say, the same scheme implies an estimate $u_{2n}(a)< \epsilon_2C_1^n/n^p$ for any $p>1$. \end{remark} \end{proposition} We can summarize the previous studies as the following Theorem. \begin{theorem} For all $a,b\in\mathbb C$, $a\neq in$, and $a\neq i(n+1/2)$ with $n\in\mathbb Z$ there exists the unique meromorphic solution of Equation~\eqref{eq:dp3} vanishing at the origin.
-For $a=i(n+1)/2$ there exists the unique odd meromorphic solution of this equation vanishing at the origin.
+\begin{Remark}One actually can prove a sharper estimate for coefficients $u_{2n}$, say, the same scheme implies an estimate $u_{2n}(a)< \epsilon_2C_1^n/n^p$ for any $p>1$. \end{Remark}

+We can summarize the previous studies as the following theorem. \begin{Theorem} For all $a,b\in\mathbb C$, $a\neq in$, and $a\neq i(n+1/2)$ with $n\in\mathbb Z$ there exists a~unique meromorphic solution of equation~\eqref{eq:dp3} vanishing at the origin.
+For $a=i(n+1)/2$ there exists a~unique odd meromorphic solution of this equation vanishing at the origin.
 The Taylor expansion of this solution at $\tau=0$ reads